-4.7.4 East Anglia ONE North Offshore Cable Corridor
+4.7.4 East Anglia TWO Offshore Cable Corridor

-47. The offshore cable corridor has been developed to facilitate connection between the grid connection location in the vicinity of Sizewell and Leiston (as outlined in section 4.7.3) and the East Anglia ONE North windfarm site.
+47. The offshore cable corridor has been developed to facilitate connection between the grid connection location in the vicinity of Sizewell and Leiston (as outlined in section 4.7.3) and the East Anglia TWO windfarm site.
 The offshore cable corridor has been refined through several phases as more information has become available and consultation with stakeholders has progressed.
-The following sections outline the process undertaken during the development of the proposed offshore cable corridor.
+The following sections outline the process undertaken during the development of the offshore cable corridor.